mozilla/blurts-server/docs/adr/0006-localization-workflow.md

 ### Leave as-is (Dedicated branch on repo)

-Currently, all new translations are committed to the branch via Pontoon.
+Currently, all new translations are committed to the `localization` branch via Pontoon.
 To expose new English strings for localization, the updated English (en) FTL file needs to be added in this branch (manually).

 * Good, The same branch is also used to publish a [special instance of Monitor](https://monitor-localization.herokuapp.com/) for localization for localizers to review
 * Bad, Pontoon commits every 10 minutes, and once per locale, polluting the repository’s history